Kumar141/Kumar141/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=kumar141.kumar141)

 </p>
 <div size='20px'> Hey there!
 I'm Kumar Shankar.
-Glad that we crossed somehow in this GITHUB world :)
+Glad that we crossed our paths somehow in this GITHUB world :)
 </div>

 <h2> About Me </h2>